tpmcarthur/cart263-2024/activities/voice-jam-v2/README.md

 Dynamic content: A curated list of slang words, each with a unique meaning or usage or scenario providing a rich learning experience.

-## Things I wanted to add and or fix/change
+## Things I wanted to add and or fix/change in the future
 Easter egg?
 Once the user has clicked through and repeated all the words correctly and listened to the definitions I wanted to add a humoruous "state" thanking the user for interacting.

 I want to create a drawn shape pixel style of 'Unknown Warrior/William Knifeman' from Rez Dogs as the form of the fortune teller.